rcarrata/rcarrata.github.io/_posts/2023-02-26-supply-chain-1.md

 So, in a nutshell, a software supply chain is the series of steps performed when writing, testing, packaging and distributing application software to end consumers.
 It is the process of getting a product to a customer.

-NOTE: this blog post was original posted in [Opensourcerers](https://www.opensourcerers.org/2022/11/21/securing-the-integrity-of-software-supply-chains/) the 21th of Nov22.
+NOTE: this blog post was originally posted on [Opensourcerers](https://www.opensourcerers.org/2022/11/21/securing-the-integrity-of-software-supply-chains/) on the 21st of Nov 2022.

 [![](/images/supply_chain0.jpg "supply_chain0.jpg")]({{site.url}}/images/supply_chain0.jpg)

 ## The Rise of Supply Chain Attacks

-The [Sunburst supply chain](https://www.opensourcerers.org/2022/11/21/securing-the-integrity-of-software-supply-chains/) compromise was a hostile intrusion of Fortune-500 and US and UK Government networks through malware hidden in a signed legitimately, but compromised server monitoring agent.
+The [Sunburst supply chain](https://www.opensourcerers.org/2022/11/21/securing-the-integrity-of-software-supply-chains/) compromise was a hostile intrusion of Fortune-500 and US and UK Government networks through malware hidden in a legitimately signed but compromised server monitoring agent.

 The Cozy Bear hacking group managed to hack the update server of Solarwinds, a widely used and trusted network monitoring software, compromising over 18000 organizations, including billion dollar companies, simultaneously.
 It’s speculated that the recovery may cost upward of $100B.